-Maintaining their readiness is an individual Soldier's responsibility.
-Per DoDI 1332.45, Soldiers, commanders and healthcare providers must immediately correct all IMR deficits to ensure Service members are medically ready to deploy.
+Maintaining readiness is an individual Soldier's responsibility.
+In accordance with DoDI 1332.45, Soldiers, commanders, and healthcare providers must immediately correct all IMR deficits to ensure Soldier members are medically ready to deploy.
 IMR is the foundation of a unit's Armywide medical readiness and deployability determinations.
 Medical readiness is a key component of Army personnel readiness, which impacts the Army's mission.
-MEDPROS reports IMR and the commander's deployability determination to the electronic military personnel office (e-MILPO) and the Defense Readiness Reporting System - Army (DRRS-A).
+MEDPROS reports IMR and the commander's deployability determination to the Integrated Personnel and Pay System - Army.
 AR 220-1 describes the Army readiness reporting process and will govern whether commanders can override determinations made in the Commander Portal.
-Medical readiness classification and a commander's deployability determination in MEDPROS combine with administrative deployment status requirements to determine personnel deployment status as part of the Army readiness reporting process.
-Being not medically ready is a leading cause of non-deployable status.
-Profiling providers and teams initially enter IMR information into e-Profile or MEDPROS.
-The health care and administrative portals streamline the system access requirements and medical readiness support, for every healthcare visit to be a readiness visit.
-The Commander's Portal brings medical reporting capabilities developed over the last decade to commands throughout the Army in a single cohesive platform.
+MRC and a commander's deployability determination in MEDPROS combine with administrative deployment status requirements to determine personnel deployment status as part of the Army readiness reporting process.
+Not being medically ready is a leading cause of non-deployable status.
+IMR information is initially entered into e-Profile or MEDPROS by profiling providers and teams.
+The healthcare and administrative portals streamline the system access requirements and medical readiness support for every healthcare visit to be a readiness visit.
+The Commander's Portal brings medical reporting capabilities developed over the last decade to commands throughout the Army on a single cohesive platform.